History-Aware Neural Operator: Robust Data-Driven Constitutive Modeling of Path-Dependent Materials: Anisotropic Damage in Brittle Solids

 \subsection{Comparison with Baseline Methods: FNO, UFNO, and HANO}

 Having established the importance of attention-placement strategies, we next compare the predictive performance of the proposed neural operator architecture against baseline models.
 Specifically, we contrast the standard Fourier Neural Operator (FNO), the U-Net-enhanced FNO (UFNO), and the top-performing HANO variant, HANO$_3$ to illustrate how U-Net components and self-attention mechanisms improve stress predictions in history-dependent materials.
 For brevity, we hereafter refer to HANO$_3$ simply as HANO.
+For comparison, the baseline models are configured as follows: FNO consists of 6 sequential Fourier layers with a channel width of $w = 64$ and spectral resolution of 10 Fourier modes.
+UFNO comprises 3 standard Fourier layers followed by 3 U-Fourier layers (each incorporating parallel U-Net pathways), also with $w = 64$ and 10 modes.
+Both baseline models use the same lifting and projection operators as HANO.

 Table~\ref{tab:model-comparison} presents the parameter counts, NRMSE values, and performance improvements of these three models.
 UFNO reduces the error of the baseline FNO by nearly 30\%, whereas HANO achieves an additional 15\% improvement over UFNO (and more than 40\% over FNO).
 These gains underscore the complementary benefits of U-Net–based multi-scale representations and self-attention–driven feature refinement.
 Notably, while HANO requires 22.6\% more parameters than FNO, the magnitude of the accuracy improvement indicates that the architectural enhancements—particularly the repeated application of attention within the U-Fourier layers—are the primary drivers of the performance gains.
 In other words, simply increasing the model size does not fully account for these improvements; rather, the carefully designed multi-scale and attention mechanisms play a decisive role in capturing history-dependent stress responses.